Inbound AI For HVAC Calls

 iando.ai answers inbound HVAC calls when techs are on jobs, the office is overwhelmed, or it is after hours.
-It handles emergency intake, scheduling, estimate requests, service-area questions, and call routing so high-intent homeowners do not hit voicemail.
+It captures no cooling, no heat, water leak, tune up, warranty, replacement, and dispatch context so high-intent callers do not land in voicemail.

-Built for contractors competing on speed during peak season: no-heat mornings, no-AC afternoons, maintenance-plan scheduling, replacement estimates, and warranty questions.
+Built for contractors competing on speed during peak season: hot houses, cold houses, after hours calls, maintenance plan scheduling, replacement estimates, and property manager updates.

-Edit call volume, buyer intent, 25% lift, and average job value.
+Edit call volume, qualified intent, 25% lift, and average HVAC job value.

 The business case for hvac contractors

-For HVAC contractors, the phone is where comfort emergencies and high-ticket replacements turn into booked work.
-Miss a call and the homeowner keeps dialing until someone answers.
+For HVAC contractors, the phone is where comfort emergencies, repairs, tune-ups, and replacements turn into booked work.
+Miss a call and the homeowner or property manager keeps dialing until one company sounds prepared.

 What missed calls actually look like for hvac contractors